Huanqing-Mao/bt4222-steam-games/README.md

 python src/feature-engineering/sentiment/run_sentiment.py --input english_reviews.csv --output custome_file_name --workers 4
 ```
 - Explore modeling notebooks in `src/model` for content-based and collaborative filtering experiments.

-## Notes & recommendations

-> - Notebooks were developed with recent Python (3.10/3.11).
-Adjust your environment if needed.
-> - Datasets included in `src/datasets` are used by the notebooks — keep paths consistent when running code.